2i2c-ephemeral-hubs/docs/reference/update-repo-allowlist.md

-# Update Allowlisted Repositories for the Reader Hub
+# Update Allowlisted Repositories for the Open Science BinderHub

 TBC